 |During Project Implementation||Continuous dialogue and consultation with government, development partners and relevant stakeholders.|

-All procurement of goods and works will be undertaken in accordance with ADB Procurement Guidelines (2013, as amended from time to time).
+All procurement of goods and works follow ADB Procurement Guidelines (2013, as amended from time to time).
 MOH will advertise all consulting opportunities through the Consultant Management System at www.adb.org.
-EA will obtain user login credentials from ADB.

 International competitive bidding (ICB) procedures will be used for civil work contracts estimated to cost $5,000,000 or more; national competitive bidding (NCB) procedures will be used for civil work contracts below $5,000,000.
 For Goods, ICB procedures will be used for goods valued at $3,000,000 or above; NCB procedures will be used for goods valued below $3,000,000; Civil works contracts and goods costing $100,000 or less will be procured through shopping.